ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 var a = new A();

-Often in this case there is a mess — constructor property is incorrectly treated as own property of the created object, but as we saw (in algorithm of creation of functions) this property belongs to a prototype and is accessible to object via delegation.
+Often in this case there is a misunderstanding — constructor property is incorrectly treated as own property of the created object.
+However as we have seen, this property belongs to a prototype and is accessible to object via inheritance.

 function A() {}